12 Best Soil Test Kit 2020 | Expert Soil Analysis Guide

 - Plant the types of flowers, plants, or vegetables that are ideal for the current soil’s levels of pH and nutrients

-- Adding supplements to your soil to get your desired levels of pH and nutrients
+- Adding supplement products to your soil to get your desired levels of pH and nutrients using data from your soil test kits.

 What Should You Test Your Soil For?

-The most helpful data for most home gardeners are knowing the following:
+The most helpful soil test data for most home gardeners are knowing the following:

 - pH levels - These levels run from 0 to 14.
 7 is neutral, reading below 7 are acidic and above 7 are alkaline.
 5.5 to 7 is a typical good range for most plants.

-- N (Nitrogen) - *This is a still a difficult reading since the nitrogen is locked up in organic matter.
+- N (Nitrogen) - This is a still a difficult soil test reading since the nitrogen is locked up in organic matter.
 It is not always available for root uptake as needs to breakdown.

 - P (Phosphorus)